 The Sustainability of Flaxseeds

 Flaxseeds can be grown locally; most Canadian flaxseeds being grown in the prairies, and organic varieties in the Okanagan Valley of B.C.
 Be careful of a genetically modified flax now being marketed as “a new and improved version of flaxseed oil” under the trade name “Linola oil.”
 In fact the only improvement is in the length of time the oil will last on the store shelf.
-It has also been shown to have an increase to about 70% omega-6 fatty acids and a lesser amount of omega-3 fatty acids (down to 2% from 57%) for a ratio of 35:1) – what’s the point?
+It has also been shown to have an increase to about 70% omega-6 fatty acids and a lesser amount of omega-3 fatty acids (down to 2% from 57%) for a ratio of 35:1 – what’s the point?

 Who Should Be Eating Flaxseeds

 Flaxseeds are the most cost effective of these 3 seeds and can be a quick and easy addition to morning smoothies or meal time salads.
 Flaxseeds are best for those that can eat them regularly as they are prone to going rancid quite quickly.
 Store yours in the fridge and ensure you are buying from a reputable source to ensure you are not eating rancid flax!
-I suggest purchasing whole flaxseeds and not ground flax to ensure the nutrients are intact.
+I suggest purchasing whole flaxseeds and grinding them yourself to ensure the nutrients are intact.

 In A Nut Shell – Which One Is Best For You

 - Flaxseeds are the highest in omega-3 fatty acids, followed by chia seeds.
 They both contain more than hemp seeds,

 - Hemp seeds have the highest amount of protein with 2 tbsp. offering 7g.
 It is also a complete protein,

 - Flaxseeds are the most cost effective,